patrickstowell/PHY303-Lectures/_sources/phy303-unit2-liquiddropmodels.md

 - Nuclei are spherical (in general) with central density having a fixed value independent of radius. i.e. no matter how many nucleons you pile in to make your nucleus bigger, the density remains the same, the nuclear fluid is Incompressible (like a water drop).
 - The observation that the radius (size) of the nucleus goes as $R \sim A^{1/3}$.
 - The force binding the nucleons together appears to be short range - rather like the intramolecular force in liquids.
 - The Binding Energy Curve suggests that whatever size of a nucleus, a nucleon situated inside has roughly the same binding energy as all other nucleons.
-It takes roughly the same energy to free it no matter how many other nucleons are present.
+It takes roughly the same energy to free it no matter how many other nucleons are present (neglecting proton/neutron mass differences as we will see later).

 These four arguments allow us to build a simple model of the nucleus that satisfies all constraints - The Liquid Drop Model.
 The assumptions of the model are: